Malnutrition is when a person’s diet does not provide enough nutrients or the right balance of nutrients for optimal health.

 - those who have difficulty absorbing nutrients

-- people with chronic eating disorders such as bulimia or anorexia nervosa
+- people with chronic eating disorders, such as bulimia nervosa or anorexia nervosa

-If a person shows or notices any signs of malnutrition, the first step will be to find out why.
+If a person shows or notices any symptoms or signs of malnutrition, the first step is to find out why.

 - blood tests for general screening and monitoring